NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Alchemist.md

 ## While Exploring...

-You keep an eye out for trouble with your bombs at the ready, while giving advice on all things alchemical and mysterious.
+You keep an eye out for for additional ingredients that you can turn into alchemical reagents, while giving advice on all things alchemical and mysterious.

 ## In Downtime...